Market Intelligence · Energy Transition

 • PPE (Programmations Pluriannuelles de l'Énergie) sets 2024–2028 flexibility targets

-• Voltalis dominates residential — 600K+ devices; difficult for new entrants
+• Voltalis dominates residential aggregation in France (per Voltalis company communications); difficult for new entrants

 • Independent aggregator framework — CRE-approved, but market more concentrated than NL/BE